ppoiissbsjksms/nkn-commercial/README.md

 - Suitable for VPS provider without support of One-Click Deploy.
 Tested on Vultr and UpCloud.
 - No FEE, No Donation.
 Use as you like.
 Feel free to change the script to suit your purpose.
 - Please tell me if you success to deploy node at VPS provder other than Vultr and UpCloud.
 I will update it at README.
-- I only have beginner level knowledge at Linux.
-Please tell me if you found bugs in the script.
-Thank you.

 ## Requirement
 - VPS